 Assessors must be able to contact employers to verify work claims and applicants must provide correct contact details and a valid ABN for their employer.

 Employment can be at different physical locations or farms in regional WA, but must be for the same employer for a minimum of two consecutive weeks (14 consecutive calendar days).
 Applicants can change employers after the 14 day minimum, and claim an accommodation allowance if they continue to meet all eligibility criteria including completing a minimum of 14 consecutive days for the new employer.

 The accommodation allowance is paid for a maximum of 12 weeks, which can be consecutive or non-consecutive, providing the 2-week (14 consecutive calendar days) minimum criteria is met with each employer.

-Applicants should allow up to four weeks for assessment and processing of claims.
-Payments are made on a weekly basis as soon as possible after assessment and approval of claim.
+Applicants should allow up to eight weeks for assessment and processing of claims.
+Payments are made as soon as possible after assessment and approval of claim.
 Payments are made electronically to the nominated bank account.

 The Department of Primary Industries and Regional (DPIRD) reserves the right to review and amend the list of eligible jobs, industries, regions or visa holders if required to address critical labour shortages in regions or industries.

 No advocacy or lobbying will be accepted on behalf of individuals, industries or regions.

 Rebate payments under this scheme are outside the scope of GST, and applicants are encouraged to seek tax advice on the potential implications of obtaining this rebate.